 - 2. From the Goldie to UBERI track/road construction would be comparatively simple as the ground is easy to work and reasonably rock free and cutting onto the side of the hill would be an obvious method of construction.
-After UBERI the track skirts the hillsides method of construction.
-After UBERI the width of the track apart for about two to three miles; due to the width of the track, apart from tree clearance no further construction need take place.
-Some from tree crossed but none would cause any problems as they appeared streams were crossed but none would cause any problems as they appeared simple to ford.
+After UBERI the track skirts the hillsides for about two to three miles; due to the width of the track apart from tree clearance no further construction need take place.
+Some streams were crossed but none would cause any problems as they appeared simple to for.
 Up to this stage I could see no reason for blasting. - 3.
-From this point on the track it became steeper and narrower often along the tops of razor backs, some being too narrow to cut effectively until the track reached a small saddle about ten (10) effectively until the track reached a small saddle about ten (10) effectively until the track reached a small saddle about ten (10) effectively until the track reached a small saddle about ten (10) effectively until the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI.
-Hereafter the track descended steeply into a miles from UB_RI. - 4.
-Once on the valley floor the track followed a stream for several miles: upgrading this part would be no problem as it would several miles: upgrading this part would be no problem as it would consist mainly of tree removal.
-Granted the stream has to be consist mainly of tree removal.
-Granted the stream is rock and forded at two (2) points but the bed of the stream is rock and fording would present no difficulties. - 5.
-The final range over which one has to cross before one reaches FAORO is steep and rocky and the very lie of the land is against road building although once again the cattle track would have to be road building although once again the cattle track would have to be rise-zagged to obtain a reasonable rate of ascent and descent.
+From this point on the track it became steeper and narrower often along the tops of razor backs, some being too narrow to cut effectively until the track reached a small saddle about ten (10) miles from UBERI.
+Hereafter the track descended steeply into a valley.
+This descent was steep but by zig-zagging it could be made a lot easier although I doubt very much whether it could be upgraded to a vehicular track. - 4.
+Once on the valley floor the track followed a stream for several miles: upgrading this part would be no problem as it would consist mainly of tree removal.
+Granted the stream has to be forded at two (2) points but the bed of the stream is rock and fording would present no difficulties. - 5.
+The final range over which one has to cross before one reaches NAORO is steep and rocky and the very lie of the land is against road building although once again the cattle track would have to be zig-zagged to obtain a reasonable rate of ascent and descent.
 There are no streams in this area to cross so fording or bridging does not enter into the picture.

-CONCLUSION Problems
+Problems

 - (a) There are only one thousand (1,000) males, including boys, in the MT.
 KOIARI area.
-This would make the total labour force available at any given time around one hundred (100) men. - (b) The area from UBERI to NAORO is virtually deserted the Village of AUAIABIWA exists in name only.
+This would make the total labour force available at any given time around one hundred (100) men. - (b) The area from UBERI to NAORO is virtually deserted the village of AUAIABIWA exists in name only.
 Therefore there is very little food in the area.